Turkish

 Background

 I struggled with Turkish on and off for a couple years.
 I never took classes, but used Duolingo and Memrise extensively.
 The benefits were limited.
-Yet, I finally figured out a better approach which has beared good results.
+Yet, I finally figured out a better approach which has borne good results.

 Beginner